 This Health Science course is designed to provide for the development of advanced knowledge and skills related to a wide variety of health careers.
 Students will have hands-on experiences for continued knowledge and skill development.
 At the completion of this course students will engage in an unpaid work-based experience.
 This course prepares the student for transition into further training or work-based experience in healthcare.
 This course cannot be entered at mid-term.
 This course is only available at Holland Medical High.

-Prerequisites: Principles of Health Science and Biology students to obtain national-approved medical assistant certifications.
-In the fall, students are offered a certification as a Certified Clinical Medical Assistant and, in the spring, a Certified Medical Administrative Assistant.
-This course consists of learning skills such as patient history and assessment, minor office procedures, phlebotomy, EKG, specimen collection and frontoffice admission skills.
-Students will do clinicals at the hospital and physician offices.
-This course cannot be entered at midterm.
-This course is only available at Holland Medical High.
+Prerequisites: Principles of Health Science and Biology

-Practicum in Health Science - Medical Assistant (PRACHLSC)
+Practicum in Health Science II- Medical Assistant (PRACHLSC)